 The city of San Juan Capistrano is one of the first cities of Orange County and is home to the oldest neighborhood in California.
 Steeped in history surrounding Spanish settlement, a stroll through San Juan Capistrano almost makes you feel like you’ve taken a step back in time.
 From historic sites and award winning restaurants, to family entertainment and exciting annual events, there’s a lot that San Juan Capistrano has to offer.
 Here are just a few of the must-see’s and must do’s.

 The mission is essentially the birthplace of Orange County and no visit to San Juan Capistrano is complete without a trip to this historic landmark from which the city has grown.
 Built in 1776, Mission San Juan Capistrano is the 7th of 21 California missions.
 The Mission offers guided or self-guided tours to learn about the collections and history you’ll find here.
-There are also a host of events throughout the year including Capistrano Lights during the holidays, music under the stars, Field Of Honor, Saint Joseph’s Day, Romance Of The Mission, and more.
+There are also a host of events throughout the year including Capistrano Lights during the holidays, music under the stars, Field Of Honor, Saint Joseph’s Day, Romance Of The Mission, the Swallows Day Parade ending spot and more.
 Address: 26801 Ortega Hwy, San Juan Capistrano, CA

 Within walking distance from the Mission is the historic downtown district and Los Rios Street.
 Here you’ll find the Capistrano Depot, shops and restaurants, the Historical Society Museums, and several adobes and other historic structures.
 Los Rios is the oldest established neighborhood in California with adobes dating back to 1794.
 The Montanez Adobe is the oldest of the bunch.